Find Your Tribe to Land a Job in Portland

 My tribe is the community I’ve built in Portland–a network I’ve spent years creating.

 My tribe is the group of people I call on when I need something or when I want to give something away.
-Everyday I connect someone in my tribe to someone else in my tribe.
+Every day I connect someone in my tribe to someone else in my tribe.
 Every week I give my help and resources to others in my tribe.
 This is how I’ve built this community – through dedication and commitment to serving others.

-Last week, I joined a growing community of women called The Women’s Plaza.
+In the process, I joined a growing community of women called The Women’s Plaza.
 I looked around and I knew, “These women could be in my tribe.
 Some of these women are already in my tribe.”
 I didn’t know everyone in the room, but I knew that they were all committed to a similar idea and belief as me.

 A tribe can help you find that next job.
 A tribe can help you take that next step.
 A tribe can offer the support, validation and resources to help you succeed.